SFR Logo

 Who owns SFR Telecom?

 Altice Europe NV, an international telecommunications and media corporation based in the Netherlands, owns the telecommunications service.
-Founded by Patrick Drahi, Altice operates in different countries and offers various services.
+Founded by Patrick Drahi, Altice operates across multiple countries and offers a range of services.

 Altice provides telecommunications, media, and content services.
 Under Altice’s management, the brand benefits from investments in network infrastructure and technological advances, helping it remain competitive and meet customer demands in France.